 American business owner, specially small businesses are having trouble getting financing to meet their funding needs.
-Alternative loans are available in those cases.
+Alternative funding are available in those cases.

-Alternative funders, cater directly to small business owners and can consider often-overlooked (by banks, primarily) sources of collateral, like real estate, future revenues, or outstanding client invoices to secure the loan.
+Alternative funders, cater directly to small business owners and can consider often-overlooked (by banks, primarily) sources of collateral, like real estate, future revenues, or outstanding client invoices to secure the funding.

-Alternative funders are usually more flexible than larger financial institutions on loan repayments (many offer flexible schedules, for example) and often green light loan approvals much faster than banks, often getting business owners within 24-48 hours of the loan application.
-With speed, convenience and flexibility as selling points, alternative loans are among the fastest-growing financial tools for small businesses available today.
+Alternative funders are usually more flexible than larger financial institutions on funding repayments (many offer flexible schedules, for example) and often green light funding approvals much faster than banks, often getting business owners within 24-48 hours of the funding application.
+With speed, convenience and flexibility as selling points, alternative funding are among the fastest-growing financial tools for small businesses available today.

 Alternative funding might be the right option for your company in these type of situations: